LSAT Logic Games

 Few things inspire more fear in the hearts of LSAT test takers than Analytical Reasoning, affectionately known as Logic Games.
 Partly, it's because they seem so unfamiliar and partly because Logic Games account for approximately 23% of your score.

 LSAT Logic Games are designed to measure your ability to understand a structure of relationships and to draw conclusions from it.
 You will be asked to make deductions from a set of statements, rules, or conditions that describe relationships among entities such as persons, places, things, or events.
 They simulate the kinds of detailed analyses of relationships that law students must perform in solving legal questions.

-*Offer: $180 off applies to comprehensive In Person, Live Online and Tutoring enrollments from October 19, 2016 through October 24, 2016 11:59 p.m.
+*Offer: $175 off applies to LSAT® Private Tutoring, In Person, and Live Online new enrollments from November 20, 2017 through November 23, 2017 11:59 p.m.
 PT only.
-Self-Paced courses are excluded from this offer.
+Self-Paced and Logic Games Unlocked courses are excluded from this offer.
 Discount may not be combined with any other promotion or offer.